wp-plugins/thumbnail-grid/readme.txt

 * Add gridwidth attribute to shortcode
 * = 2.1.1 - Fix to style sheet
 * = 2.1.2 - Remove comments that (we think) wordpress is changing to <p>carriage returns.</p>
+* = 3.0.0 -
+* Added filters to plugin for Extensions.
+* New shortcodes aligngrid, gridwidth, captionheight, displaycaption and imagesize.
 == Arbitrary section ==

 Need more?
 Customization is available.
 Contact adrian@nomadcoder.com for more information.